xAirx/ReactNative-RestaurantAppProject/README.md

          Redux For Client server communication with fetch.

-         Feedback through the feedback form by creating a new feedback service that accepts the form data and uses Restangular to record their feedback on the server.
+         Feedback through the feedback form by creating a new feedback service that accepts the form data.

 &nbsp;
 &nbsp;